routmoute/grandMA3-linux-installer/README.md

 - Start `sudo ./installScript.sh`
 - You can start gma3 with `gma3_1.9.2` command

+## Fix missing libs or wrong version

+The simple solution is to upgrade to debian sid.

+gma3_1.9.2 need gcc >= 11 and glibc >= 2.34

 ## Add GNOME Launcher icon

 - Start `sudo ./add_debian_application.sh`